capiscio/capiscio-sdk-python/docs/index.md

 </div>

-## What is CapiscIO A2A Security?
+## What is CapiscIO Python SDK?

-CapiscIO A2A Security provides **runtime protection** for agents using the [A2A (Agent-to-Agent) protocol](https://github.com/google/A2A).
+The CapiscIO Python SDK provides **runtime protection** for agents using the [A2A (Agent-to-Agent) protocol](https://github.com/google/A2A).
 It acts as middleware that validates all agent communication, protecting you from:

 - 🚫 **Malformed messages** - Schema and structure violations
 - ⚠️ **Protocol violations** - Invalid state transitions, bad headers